A collection of musical stories related to painting, a journey where colors become sounds and sounds become colors.

 Mark Rothko, n°10, 1950

-We are faced with one of the last attempts to look at the idea of the sublime and sacred, now inexorably 'godless', more profoundly and consistently, both in the field of music and painting, with a great influence on generations to come.
-In the field of music, Feldman's compositions are a cultured prologue, as is also the case with Cage, to all ambient music, which descends both into a sonic minimalism and also often into an introspective dimension that aspires to purify the experience of listening from a perceptual saturation and makes silence one of the main instruments in its becoming.
-On the level of painting, Rothko opens up an impervious path 'towards the night' that is an interpretation of the symbolic dimension of colour, an impetus beyond the human, not alien to predecessors such as Vincent Van Gogh and artists who came after him such as Helen Frankenthaler and Morris Louis.
+We are faced with one of the last attempts to look at that idea of the sublime and sacred, now inexorably "without God," among the most profound and coherent, both in the field of music and painting, with great influence on generations to come.
+In the musical field, Feldman's compositions are a cultured prologue, as is also the case for Cage, to all ambient music that delves into both a sonic minimalism and often an introspective dimension that aims to purify the listening experience from perceptual saturation and makes silence one of the main instruments in its becoming.
+In painting, Rothko opens a steep path "towards the night," interpreting the symbolic dimension of color, a leap beyond the human, not alien to predecessors like Vincent Van Gogh and to artists who came after him, such as Clifford Still, Helen Frankenthaler and Morris Louis.
 CLICK HERE to listen to Morton Feldman's composition dedicated to Rothko Chapel.

 Paul Gauguin: far away.